Arsenal thrash Tottenham 4-1 to go six points clear as Eze grabs hat-trick

 Richarlison briefly silenced the crowing Arsenal fans when he lobbed David Raya with a sensational effort from 35 yards in the 55th minute.

-But that was Tottenham’s first shot of the game and Eze, picked out by Trossard’s pass, put a fitting seal on his masterclass with a blistering strike from 12 yards in the 76th minute.
+But that was Tottenham’s first shot of the game, and Eze, picked out by Trossard’s pass, put a fitting seal on his masterclass with a blistering strike from 12 yards in the 76th minute.

 Eze told Sky Sports after the game that he had prayed for a hat-trick.